-To write a successful flash fiction story, you need to settle on character that add genuine value to the plot: Nothing more, nothing less.
+To write a successful flash fiction story, you need to settle on characters who add genuine value to the plot.
+Nothing more, nothing less.

 You don’t have time to describe your characters when you’re writing super-short stories.
 Even a name might not prove useful in a flash story unless it conveys a lot of additional value or information, or saves you writing words elsewhere.

 In the best and most potent flash fiction stories, the writer usually includes only one or two characters, perhaps referring to other people or things in a fleeting fashion, and only if necessary.

 By developing only one or two characters for your story, you’ll be able to focus on being economical as well as direct, resulting in a rich, succinct tale that stays with people long after reading.

 When it comes to flash fiction, character clutter is a crime — so steer clear of peppering your work with lots of people, animals, beasts, talking fruit, or whatever else takes your fancy.